SQiShER/java-object-diff/README.md

 ## Ways to Improve

-* Performence has not been a hight priority so far, so there is still some room for improvement.
+* Performance has not been a hight priority so far, so there is still some room for improvement.
 * Object comparison is very strict.
 Objects with different types cannot be compared, even when they share the same interface.
 * It should be possible to apply the annotations to fields and not only to methods, to allow for some advanced merging techniques.
 * It would be great to integrate a text-based diff algorithm for regular Strings.
-* Documentation, documentation, documentation...
+* Some out-out-of-the-box Mergers would be nice (e.g. `LeftToRightMerger`, `NonConflictingMerger`, etc.)
+* Could use more documentation and tests.

 ## Known Issues and